ESLint - Foundation

 The following are my recommendations for ESLint, Prettier, Stylelint, and editorconfig.

-ESLint v8.57.0
+ESLint 9

 Plugins

 These are the plugins with rulesets (with some customization) that will form the foundation of your ESLint setup.
+Some of these are optional/opinionated and are discussed in following articles.

-- Airbnb TypeScript
+- TypeScript Enum

 - Unicorn

 file.
 You can choose to modify the setting of the rules as you see fit, but I believe these rules should all be set to something.
-This setup supports js

 Details